Suitability of the Japanese Spitz for Different Types of Prospective Owners White Japanese Spitz Dog enjoying sunny day on beautiful grass field

 • Cleanliness: Living indoors makes it easier to maintain the cleanliness of your Japanese Spitz's coat, reducing the risk of matting and skin issues.

-• Training and Socialization: Indoor living allows for easier supervision, training, and socialization, which are crucial for a well-behaved and well-adjusted dog.
+• Training and Socialisation: Indoor living allows for easier supervision, training, and socialisation, which are crucial for a well-behaved and well-adjusted dog.

 • Exercise: While Japanese Spitzes can adapt to indoor living, they still require daily exercise and mental stimulation.
 Outdoor spaces provide ample room for play and exercise.